DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/lectures/week-10/sdff-chapter-10/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/r4YS55Y1joY?start=180" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{% note %}}
-This can be used to great narrative effect, as in the finale of the Orson Welles classic A Touch of Evil, where there is a subversion of the classic film noir ending.
-Hero Vargas hunts down the corrupt and villainous cop Quinlan with a microphone in place of a gun, as he tries to capture a confession on tape.
-Once the incriminating words have been recorded, Quinlan is mortally wounded, and as he dies his final words are repeated through the small speaker of the tape recorder.
+Certainly!
+Let's delve deeper into the specific film examples mentioned:

+**1. A Touch of Evil (Directed by Orson Welles, 1958)**

+- **Setting and Context**: Set in a town on the U.S.-Mexico border, the film is a crime thriller that delves into themes of corruption, morality, and justice.

+- **Key Scene**: Towards the climax, the hero, Miguel "Mike" Vargas, tries to gather evidence against the corrupt police captain Hank Quinlan.
+Instead of confronting Quinlan with a weapon, Vargas uses a microphone and tape recorder in an attempt to capture Quinlan's confession of his misdeeds.

+- **Significance of Sound**: Once Vargas successfully records the confession, Quinlan is fatally shot.
+As he lies dying, his own incriminating words are replayed through the small speaker of the tape recorder.
+This playback serves multiple purposes:
+    - **Diminishment of Power**: Quinlan's powerful and menacing presence throughout the film is reduced when his voice, associated with guilt, comes out of a tiny, distorted speaker.
+    - **Commentary**: Orson Welles intended this echoing of Quinlan's words as a broader comment on the story's themes.
+The repetition emphasized the inevitable outcome of corruption and deceit.

 {{%/ note %}}

 ---